-Financing through the Olympia Affordable Housing Fund for acquisition and capital projects will be made available as half grant/ half loan, secured by the property unless otherwise allowed.
-Loan conditions are meant to promote and encourage longterm use of properties for low-income housing.
+Financing through the Olympia Affordable HousingHome Fund for acquisition and capital projects will be made available as half grant/ half loan, secured by the property unless otherwise allowed.
+Loan conditions are meant to promote and encourage long-term use of properties for low-income housing.
 The City may deviate from the loan terms and conditions depending on the cash flow of the project.

-- Loan terms- The loan terms for capital projects may be in the form of either: - o 50% grant and 50% loan at 1% simple interest repaid over 10 years; or - Differed payment loan - Affordability requirement- The property will be secured by a deed of trust that states the units will be available to households at 50% AMI for 20 years. - Covenant- A covenant will be recorded against the property that requires continued use of the property for very low-income housing for the period of affordability and for any period for which the loan is extended.
+- Loan terms- The loan terms for capital projects may be in the form of either: - o 50% grant and 50% loan at 1% simple interest repaid over 10 years; or - o Differed payment loangrant. - Affordability requirement- The property will be secured by a deed of trust that states the units will be available to households at 50% AMI for not less than 20 years. - Covenant- A covenant will be recorded against the property that requires continued use of the property for very low-income housing for the period of affordability and for any period for which the loan is extended.